nikkNizz/Drawish/README.md

 #### Pick color
 Click the [pick] button and then on a point in the image that you want to get the color of.
 This will become the active color.
+If the [color balance] check box is checked, you can balance the colors of the image based on the selected color and the active color.
+For example, if you want to balance the white, you will have to set white as the active color and click on a color in the image that should be white, but is not.
 Click on the pick button again to proceed with other operations.

 #### Line